List of awards and nominations received by Kamal Haasan: IIFA Awards ( International Indian Film Academy Awards)

+Soman Lifetime Achievement Award

-Kamal Haasan was awarded the Soman Lifetime achievement Award by the M.G.
-Soman Foundation for his Cinema and Philanthropic activities.
+Kamal Haasan was awarded the Soman Lifetime Achievement Award by the M. G. Soman Foundation for his cinema and philanthropic activities.

-Whistling Woods International

-Kamal haasan was honoured with the prestigious MAESTRO AWARD by Whistling Woods International (WWI), on 18 July 2014.

-Prix Henri-Langlois French Award

-Kamal haasan was honoured with the prestigious Prix Henri-Langlois French Award on 30 March 2016.

 Tamil Chamber of Commerce

 On 2 August 2014, actor Kamal Haasan was presented with Lifetime Achievement Award by Chief guest Governor Dr. K. Rosaiah at a function organised by Tamil Chamber of Commerce as part of its 70th anniversary celebrations.

 Hindustan Times

 Kamal Haasan was presented with Hall of Fame award by Hindustan Times at HT India's Most Stylish Awards 2013.

 Puthiya Thalaimurai TV

 Kamal Haasan was presented with Lifetime Achievement Award by Puthiya Thalaimurai TV at Puthiya Thalaimurai Tamizhan Award function in 2013.

 Outlook Social Media Awards

 Kamal Haasan was presented with Man of the year 2018 by Outlook Social Media Groups.

 Viswa Kala Bharathi Award

 Kamal Haasan was presented with Viswa Kala Bharathi Excellence Dance in Tamil Cinama 2009 by Bharat Kalachar, Chennai.